robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the static library API is used, Robot Framework uses reflection
-to find out what public methods the library class or module contains.
+to find out what keywords the library class or module implements.
-It will exclude all methods starting with an underscore (unless `using
+By default it excludes methods and functions starting with an underscore,
-a custom keyword name`_), and with Java libraries also methods implemented
+and with Java based libraries it ignores also private methods as well as
-only in the implicit base class `java.lang.Object` are excluded.
-All
+methods implemented only in `java.lang.Object`.
+All the methods and functions
-the methods that are not ignored are considered keywords.
-For example, the
+that are not ignored are considered keywords.
+For example, the Python and Java
-Python and Java libraries below implement a single keyword :name:`My Keyword`.
+libraries below implement a single keyword :name:`My Keyword`.

 .. sourcecode:: python